Watchdog faults VA chief over handling of sex assault report

 President-elect Joe Biden is pledging to rebuild trust in the VA and better agency relations with Congress, including boosting medical services for women veterans.
 On Thursday, Biden said he will nominate Denis McDonough, who served as President Barack Obama’s White House chief of staff, to be VA secretary.

-The congressional staffer filed her assault complaint in September 2019 after visiting the VA medical center for an appointment.
+Goldstein filed her assault complaint in September 2019 after visiting the VA medical center for an appointment.
 She has told media outlets that she was buying a snack in the hospital cafeteria when an unidentified man slammed his body into hers and propositioned her.
-Her case was ultimately closed by the inspector general’s office and Justice Department this year due to lack of enough evidence to bring charges.
+Her case was ultimately closed by the inspector general’s office and Justice Department this year due to lack of enough evidence.

 The VA medical center in Washington has had a history of complaints from women about harassment that were widely known by senior officials, according to the report.

-William Hudson, the VA’s acting general counsel, testified that after the complaint, he wanted to see what could be done to improve the Washington facility but that he got no support.
-“I saw for myself that it is very distressful for anyone and especially females to go through that and be gawked and stared at,” he said.
-He added that was one of the reasons there was a separate entrance for women to the pro bono legal assistance clinic.
+William Hudson, the VA’s acting general counsel, testified that after the complaint, he sought to improve the Washington facility but got no support.
 The report said senior officials showed “an unusual level of engagement” in the police investigation, with one officer reporting that a VA official had remarked that she “made a complaint similar to this before” and seemingly encouraged background checks on her.

-If the VA had taken the complaint seriously and reviewed VA police reports, it would have learned that a female VA employee had also previously complained in May 2019 about being repeatedly sexually harassed by the same man, as well as information about the contractor’s criminal history.
+If the VA had taken the complaint seriously and reviewed VA police reports, it would have learned that a female VA employee complained in May 2019 about being repeatedly sexually harassed by the same man, as well as information about the contractor’s criminal history.
 VA officials did not examine the information, the report said.

 The VA says it has strived to improve some services for women, though advocates say change has not come fast enough.
 A study released by the VA last year found 1 in 4 female veterans using VA health care reported inappropriate comments by male veterans on VA grounds.